This is a guest blog post by Traci Baxley

 O – Operate from a place of honesty.

 Everything you do needs to be genuine, even when you don’t have all the answers, or it is entirely new to you, like talking about antiracism.
 Your team can see and feel when what you are saying and doing is not coming from a place of honesty and trustworthiness.
-It’s much easy to have a discussion around race and inequity from a macro level in society.
+It’s much easier to have a discussion around race and inequity from a macro level in society.
 Instead, engage in the more challenging work and focus inward, on the micro-level, and talk about these inequalities within your own company (hiring, promotion, voices, valued experiences).
 Being transparent during these uncertain times builds community and demonstrates your commitment to the team and the company.

 N – Navigate and negotiate sociocultural tug-a-war

 We all have varying experiences, beliefs, and values, and sometimes they may clash.
-As a leader, it is vital that you are equipped to navigate these situations, always from a place of belonging, as they arise.
+As a leader, it is vital you are equipped to navigate these situations, always from a place of belonging, as they arise.
 Establishing a culture where colleagues feel safe to express themselves begins with your policies and practices.
 Do you have a specific conflict resolution procedure?
 Do you have a work culture where conflicts are addressed and unpacked healthily?
 Leaders must listen with the intent to understand someone else’s lived experiences, and not just put out immediate fires.
 Most importantly, be open to different viewpoints, be transparent when you have made mistakes, and work toward restoration.

 G – Get serious and get support.

 You have expertise in many areas.
 Diversity & Inclusion is probably not one of those areas.
-Bring in trained consultants, who are specially situated to help companies address institutional problems and practices.
-Their outside perspective can assist you in finding blind spots within the company that keeps you from creating an environment that can thrive and grow when discussions on racial justice and other difficult conversations are at the forefront.
+Bring in trained consultants who are specially situated to help companies address institutional problems and practices.
+Their outside perspective can assist you in finding blind spots within the company that keep you from creating an environment that can thrive and grow when discussions on racial justice and other difficult conversations are at the forefront.

 Ideally, you want to create a space where there is a culture of inclusivity, where leadership and team members can talk openly and regularly.
 This way, when more complex issues, like racial justice, come up, everyone is more likely to engage in the conversation in ways that feel constructive and impactful.
 Finally, it is essential to know that topics like this can no longer be ignored.
 It impacts employees’ everyday lives, which ultimately affects your business.